top of page

 Staples and Grains (Grãos e Alimentos Básicos)

-These are the building blocks of Portuguese-speaking cuisines on both sides of the Atlantic.
+These are the building blocks of Portuguese speaking cuisines on both sides of the Atlantic.
+Knowing how to say staple food in Portuguese is essential, since these items appear on virtually every plate.

 Bread shows up at almost every Portuguese meal.
 O pão is as essential to daily life in Lisbon as o arroz (rice) is in São Paulo.
 O feijão (beans) is foundational in Brazil, forming the base of feijoada, the national dish.